Profile of TNN Founder and President,

 Mary's education includes a BA with Honors from Wellesley College ('73) where she was elected to Phi Beta Kappa.
 She was nominated twice for a Danforth Fellowship and received a Slater fellowship for advanced study in Law, Ethics and Political Philosophy.
 She earned an MBA from the Harvard Business School ('79) and studied Law and Jurisprudence at the University of Notre Dame and Trinity College in Dublin, Ireland.
 She has been awarded seven honorary doctorates for her work over the past two decades in trying to alleviate the suffering of women and children.
 She is a devoted wife of 30 years and the dedicated mother of two children whom she home-schooled for many years.

 Mary was one of the first women in America to "break the glass ceiling" by serving in the Senior Management of two Fortune 100 Companies as the Vice President of Strategic Planning.
 She wrote a NYT best-selling autobiography about her experience at Bendix and Joseph E. Seagram & Sons and was twice voted by World Almanac as one of the "Twenty-five most influential women in America."
 She was chosen by the HBS Alumni Association as an honoree for the "50 Years of Women at Harvard Business School" celebration which recognized 100 women whose leadership has made an impact in their communities.

 She has been given the opportunity to shared her insights about corporate culture, women in business and professional ethics at the National Platform Association, the Commonwealth Club of California, the Young President's Organization and the American Newspaper Publisher's Association.
 Her views have been featured in American Women Activists' Writings - An Anthology, 1637-2002 and mainstream publications including the Wall Street Journal, Reader's Digest, Good Housekeeping and Newsweek.
-She has appeared on many prime time television shows including Barbara Walters, Peter Jennings, Donahue, The Today Show, EWTN and Good Morning America.
+She has appeared on many prime time television and radio shows including Barbara Walters, Peter Jennings, Donahue, The Today Show, EWTN and Good Morning America.